juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 "Finally.
 Whatever happens, do not interfere with anything that happens in the sect," Al warned Guy and Markus.
 "I am a hundred percent sure that the bastard will set something up to provoke a confrontation."

-Al gritted his teeth in frustration as he suddenly recollected an interaction from his past with the 'bastard' in question.
+Al gritted his teeth in frustration as he suddenly recollected the interaction from his past with the 'bastard' in question that led to him gaining the favour.

-"That asshole's is probably still salty after his close defeat during out last bout," Al muttered to himself.
-"I have to be extra careful so that Guy and Markus aren't caught in the crossfire."
+"It's because he LET me win that time," Al muttered to himself.
+"I have to be extra careful so that Guy and Markus aren't caught in whatever scheme he is cooking up."

 ____